 We offer a series of free resources which support groups during their visit to the Gallery.
-Each activity encourages pupils to engage with the artwork on display, depending on the needs and ability of your group.
+Each activity encourages pupils to engage with the artwork on display, to develop looking, speaking and listening skills.

 For further information please contact Catherine James, Education Assistant